-Molluscum contagiosum is caused by a virus that is a member of the poxvirus family.
-Pox-viruses are brick or oval-shaped viruses.
+Molluscum contagiosum is caused by a virus, a member of the poxvirus family.
+Pox viruses are brick or oval-shaped viruses.

-The virus may be sexually transmitted by skin-to-skin contact (does not have to be mucous membranes) and/or lesions.
-It appears most common in children but can affect adults as well — especially those with weakened immune systems.
+The virus may be sexually transmitted by skin-to-skin contact (it does not have to be mucous membranes) and/or lesions.
+It appears most common in children but can affect adults as well, especially those with weakened immune systems.

 In adults with an otherwise normal immune system, molluscum contagiosum involving the genitals is considered a sexually transmitted infection.